 - Contact lenses can cause eye irritation and pain if left in for too long.

 - Some dry eye sufferers report an inability to cry, even when emotionally compelled to do so.

 - Discharge from the eyes can be a result of too much mucus discharge on the surface of the eye.

 - According to Sleep.org, 20 percent of people experience sleeping with their eyes open known as nocturnal lagophthalmos.
 This can lead to evaporation on the eye surface.

 - Hormonal changes cause women in menopause to experience dry eyes at a higher rate than their male counterparts.

 - LASIK surgery to correct poor vision creates corneal flaps that affect the nerves responsible for tear production and cause some patients to experience dry eyes.

-Interestingly, all of the symptoms listed can cause nighttime dry eyes.
+Interestingly, all of the symptoms listed can cause eyes to dry out at night.
 Although many of the causes of dry eyes occur during the day, it becomes more noticeable in the evening.

-Additionally, all of the symptoms that lead to dry eyes can be eased or eliminated with TheraLife.
+Additionally, all of these dry eye causes can be eased or eliminated with TheraLife.
 With an entire line of natural products, TheraLife provides dry eye relief through natural therapy.